lazypower/dasroot-blog/content/2015-05-06-App-Containers-Build-Services-and-Continuous-Delivery-with-juju.md

 <script src="https://gist.github.com/chuckbutler/0082e2055784421e6455.js"></script>

-If you see the JSON above, you're ready to integrate with Github.
+If you see the JSON above, you're ready to integrate with your git host.

-head over to your forked repository, click on settings => webhooks/services => Add a webhook
+Head over to your forked repository, click on settings => webhooks/services => Add a webhook

 Plug in the public IP and port 8080 of your service, as outlined below: